 - "Approved by DoD" claims are misleading

-- Independent erasure verification has moved to the forefront of certified compliance oversight
+- Independent data erasure verification has moved to the forefront of certified compliance oversight

 The DoD 5220.22-M standard for erasing or wiping data from a hard drive emerged early on in the evolving electronic data destruction business.
 A classic case of echo chamber knowledge distribution, the de facto adaption of this process was more of a marketing phenomenon than it was the result of any official policy supported by the Department of Defense.